goderich/dissertation/dissertation.md

 7. **Liquid assimilation.** When a Proto-Atayal word had an onset \*r followed by an onset \*l, the first \*r became /l/ in Skikun: Proto-Atayal \*raluʔ 'name' > Skikun *laluʔ*.
 This rule was not applied when the second liquid was in coda position, either in the same syllable or in a different one: Proto-Atayal \*kanayril 'woman' > Skikun *kəneril*, Proto-Atayal \*rapal 'sole (of foot)' > Skikun *rapal*.
 8. **Dorsal harmony.** Proto-Atayal \*k became /q/ in Skikun if it was followed by \*q anywhere in the world.
 The harmony with \*q was exceptionless, according to my data: Proto-Atayal \*-kuriq 'to steal' > Skikun *məquriq* (cf. Klesan *məkuri*), Proto-Atayal \*kisəliq 'to love, to like' > Skikun *qəsəliq* (cf. Matu'uwal *kisliq*).
 It was also backed in Proto-Atayal \*kVtəhuɹ 'fat, stout' > Skikun *qətəhuy*, and Proto-Atayal \*-kapah 'to stick' > Skikun *qəmapah*, but unlike Squliq, there is no systematic backing of \*k before \*q, so these two words may be borrowed from Squliq.
 9. **\*-lit > -liʔ.** In this very specific sound change, the Proto-Atayal final syllables \*-lit and \*-liʔ were merged into *-liʔ* in Skikun: Proto-Atayal \*qabulit 'ashes' > Skikun *qəbuliʔ*, cf. Plngawan *ʔabulit*.
 See @sec:li-proto-atayalic-d for a detailed explanation.
 10. **Fortition of \*w before schwa.** In trisyllabic words where the first syllable began with \*w, it was fortitioned into a fricative: Proto-Atayal \*waqanux 'sambar deer' > Skikun *bəqanux*, Proto-Atayal \*waciluŋ 'pond, lake' > Skikun *bəcilung*, Proto-Atayal \*wariyuŋ 'neck' > Skikun *gəryung*.
 This was likely a repair strategy to avoid an illegal /wə/ sequence.
 The choice between /b/ and /g/ is unclear, as the aforementioned three lexical items are the only examples of this change.
-The words are also identical to those in Squliq, but with a regular correspondence of /c/ and /s/ between Skikun *bəcilung* and Squliq *bəsilung* 'pond, lake'.
+The words are also identical to those in Squliq, but with a regular correspondence of \<c\> /t͡s/ and /s/ between Skikun *bəcilung* and Squliq *bəsilung* 'pond, lake'.

 The following ordering requirements can be defined for the sound changes in Skikun: